Altinn/altinn-application-owner-system/README.md

 ## Authentication

-The system uses Maskinporten to authenticate the application owner
+The system uses Maskinporten to authenticate the application owner.

+- The org needs to be registrated as a client

 ## Configuration

 As part of this project you find a PowerShell script to deploy

-### Prerequistes
+### Prerequisites
 - Org is registred with a client in maskinporten and you have the clientId
 - You have the certificate for that client with password
 - The client is an application owner in Altinn